MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### AllowedIPs

-Generally, it is important to keep the subnets small on the endpoints, especially when using multiple endpoints - to prevent hopping.
+Generally, it is important to keep the subnets small on the endpoints, especially when using multiple endpoints.

 But if your public IP roams (xfinity, comcast) you will need: